-3) To clean the silicone sealant around the bath, dilute bleach with water and dab a generous amount of cotton wool into the solution.
-Press the silicone into the sealant and leave for 1-2 hours before giving it a good rinse.
+1) To clean the silicone sealant around the bath, dilute bleach with water and dab a generous amount of cotton wool into the solution.

 Our Top Cleaning Tip:

-1) Slightly warm a generous amount of vinegar on the stovetop until lukewarm.
+1) Partially heat up a generous amount of white vinegar in a pan on your stove top until it is lukewarm.

-2) Fill a carrier bag with enough of the lukewarm white vinegar to allow the showerhead to float and not touch the bottom of the bag.
+2) Fill a carrier bag with enough of the lukewarm vinegar to allow the shower head to float without touching the bottom of the bag.

-3) Immerse the showerhead in the bag of warm vinegar and tie the handles around the head for support and allow it to soak until you see that the mineral deposits have dissipated – this usually starts to happen at the 30-minute mark.
+3) Immerse the shower head in the bag of vinegar and tie the handles around the head for support and allow it to soak until you see that the mineral deposits have dissipated – This usually starts to happen at the 30-minute mark.

-4) Once dissipated remove the bag and run warm water through the showerhead, brushing any spots that may have been left behind with an old toothbrush.
+4) Once the limescale has dissipated remove the bag and run warm water through the shower head, brushing any spots that may have been left behind with an old toothbrush.

-To clean stubborn silicone discoloration and/or mould follow our step 3 bathroom cleaning tip under the heading ‘how to clean a bathroom bath’.
+To clean stubborn silicone discolouration and/or mould follow our step 3 bathroom cleaning tip under 'How To Clean A Bath'.

 1) Pour lukewarm water and a generous amount of vinegar into a bucket or large container.